Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 * The [diagram editor](32-DiagramEditor.md#diagram-editor) allows for graphical model creation and amendment.
 * Several [views](33-Views.md#views) assist you during your work by providing means for doing specific tasks or showing additional information.
-* There are [table editors](35-TableEditors.md#table-editors) which can be used in addition to the diagram editor.
 * A [textual editor](36-TextualEditor.md#textual-editor) is also available for advanced users.
 * Several configuration options can be defined in the [preferences](38-Preferences.md#preferences).